Skip to content

 Another warning sign is when only one person understands how the spreadsheet works.
 If that person is unavailable, the business slows down.

-Spreadsheets also become difficult when you need permissions, audit history, automated notifications, customer access, payment tracking, or real-time reporting.
+Spreadsheets also become difficult when you need permissions, audit history, automated notifications, customer access, payment tracking, file uploads, API integrations, or real-time reporting.

 What a business dashboard can do

 A dashboard can bring important business data into one place.
-It can show bookings, orders, customers, payments, tasks, invoices, stock levels, staff activity, or performance metrics.
+It can show bookings, orders, customers, payments, tasks, invoices, stock levels, staff activity, files, approvals, or performance metrics.

-Instead of manually collecting information from different files and chats, your team can use one structured system built around the way your business works.
+Instead of manually collecting information from different files, chats, and spreadsheets, your team can use one structured system built around the way your business works.

 When a dashboard is better than a spreadsheet